-If this is your first shutdown, check here for your agency’s contingency plans and here for special instructions and conditions from the OMB.
+If this is your first shutdown, check here for your agency’s contingency plans.
 Remember that even if you are furloughed you are still a federal employee – rules and standards still apply – but there’s a clear-cut list of rules for you to follow and to help you during the shutdown.

 Guess Who Still Gets Paid?

 Just a quick note – Congress and the President are still getting their paychecks.
 During the 2013 shutdown, the Senate tried to ram through a law that would suspend Congressional paychecks, but the House tanked that bill.
 But they want you to eat cake, lots of cake, and send these letters in case you can’t pay your bills.
 Good to know!

 - The Coast Guard Mutual Assistance Fund is offering relief payments of $300 to single members and $550 to married couples.